Lednerb/bilberry-hugo-theme/README.md

 ### Algolia Search
 Bilberry includes a convenient search functionality for your site.
-You can test it at the demo site.
+You can test it on the demo site.
 Just click on the navigation bar at the top right of the header.

 #### Setup